Stripe acquires Payable to help on-demand businesses manage 1099 tax reporting

 Airbnb has a new revenue-sharing deal with the NAACP

-With its Stripe Connect product, Stripe wants to make it easier on-demand and marketplace businesses to not only process payments from their customers, but also make payments to contractors and vendors.
+With its Stripe Connect product, Stripe wants to make it easier for on-demand and marketplace businesses to not only process payments from their customers, but also make payments to contractors and vendors.
 In an effort to bolster the tax reporting tools available to them, the company has acquired long-term partner Payable.

 Payable operates a platform aimed at on-demand companies that simplified the process of onboarding and tracking payments to large numbers of contractors.
 But the most valuable piece of the business ended up being the company’s tax reporting, allowing businesses to easily generate 1099 tax forms for contractors.